Is Biomass a Renewable Energy Source? - DEXMA

 How much does Biomass Energy Cost?

 The million-dollar question… does burning biomass make business sense?
 As in most cases, it depends on the type of project and resources available.
-Location plays an important role too; a biomass installation in a remote field in the countryside differs greatly from one in the center of the city, or if you have chosen a pellet boiler or olive pit as your source material.
+Location plays an important role too; a biomass installation in a remote field in the countryside differs significantly from one in the centre of the city, or if you have chosen a pellet boiler or olive pit as your source material.

 The price of a biomass boiler can vary, depending mainly on the type of boiler, fuel type and size.
 An ordinary commercial installation aimed to heat two or more buildings can cost approximately £20,000.